JoeGakumo21/Newspaper-App-Flask/README.md

 # News Api
-### This application was created by created by Joseph Gakumo Munyui
+### This application was created by Joseph Gakumo Munyui
 # Description
 A web application where users can view the latest news from different sources.
 It uses the News API to fetch the news and display it on the web page.
 # setup Requirements